|Nutrition Facts (per serving)|

-Like the marriage of roast turkey with cranberry sauce, roast lamb pairs beautifully with its own condiment—mint jelly.
-The origin of this match seems to be unknown, but lamb and mint have been side by side for centuries.
+Like the marriage of roast turkey with cranberry sauce, roast lamb pairs beautifully with its own condiment—mint sauce.
+The origin of this match seems to be unknown, but lamb and mint have been side by side for centuries, and its popularity doesn't ever seem to wane.
 Perhaps it is the combination of lamb's gamy and earthy tastes with the brightness and freshness of the mint that makes the duo so appealing, or that when farm-to-table was a standard way of eating, the herb grew plentifully next to where the livestock roamed.

-This flavorful mint sauce recipe for lamb is easy to prepare and uses ready-made mint jelly as a base.
+Either way, mint helps cut through some of that classic lamb taste, and brightens up the meat beautifully.
+This flavorful mint sauce recipe for lamb is easy to prepare, using ready-made mint jelly as a base.
 Whip it up in a snap for your next roast dinner!

 Combine sugar, water, and vinegar in a saucepan over medium-low heat; simmer for 5 minutes.

-Add mint jelly and whisk until well blended.
+Add mint jelly and whisk ingredients until well blended.

-Stir in chopped mint and lemon juice.
+Stir in the chopped mint and lemon juice until combined.
 Serve alongside the lamb recipe of your choice.